DevJhin/unity-mine-sweeper-template/README.md

-# 3D mine sweeper in unity
+# Mine Sweeper Template in unity: A first step for your own mine sweeper game